regularjs/regular/README.md

 ## Features

-- __String-based templates__ make it flexible to build your component.
+- __String-based templates__ make it flexible to build your component;
-- __data-binding__ based on dirty-check: the Angular-like experience also makes sense to regularjs
+- __data-binding__ based on dirty-check: the Angular-like experience also makes sense to regularjs;
-- __self-contained and well encapsulation__, make it more easily integrated with other frameworks
+- __self-contained and well-defined encapsulation__ makes it more easily integrated with other frameworks;
-- __composite component__ , using component as "custom elements".
+- __composite components__: components can be used as "custom elements";
 - __directive, filter, event and animation...__  all you need is provided out of box with __concise API__.